Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 person, power word stun; Market Price:* 4,293,432 gp; *Cost to Create:*
 2,151,372 gp + 52,841 XP.

+### Epic Negation
-**Epic Negation:** This rod negates the spell or spell-like function or functions of magic items, including epic magic items (but not artifacts).
+This rod negates the spell or spell-like function or functions of magic items, including epic magic items (but not artifacts).
 The wielder points the rod at the magic item, and a beam shoots forth to touch the target device, attacking as a ray (a ranged